 Once your file is properly formatted and converted, you can self-publish your book to KDP.
 Before you open the Kindle Direct Publishing site, be sure you have all the necessary files and information needed to complete the process.

-Here is the information you will need to self-publish your ebook on KDP:
+Here is the information you will need to self-publish your eBook on Amazon KDP:

-- Book title and sub-title (if you have a sub-title)
+#2 – Book title and subtitle (if you have a sub-title)

 Have the above available in a text file, then you can just copy and paste when you upload your information and files.